C$^3$-Cluster Clustering Cosmology I. New constraints on the cosmic growth rate at z~0.3 from redshift-space clustering anisotropies: Clustering measurements

 To estimate the three-dimensional 2PCF of a sample of extragalactic sources, a geometric selection function is needed.
-The clustering estimator adopted in this work (see \S \ref{subsec:wedges}) requires this function to be provided as a catalogue of objects randomly distributed in the same area of the real catalogue, and with the same selection along the line-of-sight.
-As we will explain in \S \ref{sec:Modelling}, the likelihood we will use to extract cosmological constraints from the analysed clustering dataset is independent of the catalogue completeness, that is the fraction of selected galaxy clusters over the full sample \citep[see][for a similar analysis]{marulli2018}.
+The clustering estimator adopted in this work (see \S \ref{subsec:wedges}) requires this function to be provided as a catalog of objects randomly distributed in the same area of the real catalog, and with the same selection along the line of sight.
+As we will explain in \S \ref{sec:Modeling}, the likelihood we will use to extract cosmological constraints from the analyzed clustering dataset is independent of the catalog completeness, which is the fraction of selected galaxy clusters over the full sample \citep[see][for a similar analysis]{marulli2018}.
 Thus, our final results depend only on the geometric selection that enters the clustering estimator.

-We construct the random catalogue following the same methodology used in galaxy clustering analyses, in particular the one used to measure the 2PCF of BOSS galaxies.
-In the assumption that the angular and redshift distributions of the selected galaxy clusters are independent, we assign angular coordinates, i.e. Right Ascension (R.A.) - Declination (Dec), and redshifts in two separate steps.

-The R.A.-Dec coordinates are extracted with \texttt{MANGLE} \citep{swanson2008_MANGLE}, using publicly available survey footprints\footnote{\href{https://data.sdss.org/sas/dr12/boss/lss/}{data.sdss.org/sas/dr12/boss/lss/}.}.
-The redshifts are then sampled from the true redshift distribution of the catalogue, smoothed with a Gaussian kernel of $\sigma_z=0.02$ in order not to introduce spurious clustering along the line-of-sight.
+We construct the random catalog following the same methodology used in galaxy clustering analyses, in particular, the one used to measure the 2PCF of BOSS galaxies.
+In the assumption that the angular and redshift distributions of the selected galaxy clusters are independent, we assign angular coordinates, i.e. R.A., decl., and redshifts in two separate steps.
+The R.A.-decl. coordinates are extracted with \texttt{MANGLE} \citep{swanson2008_MANGLE}, using publicly available survey footprints\footnote{\href{https://data.sdss.org/sas/dr12/boss/lss/}{data.sdss.org/sas/dr12/boss/lss}}.
+The redshifts are then sampled from the true redshift distribution of the catalog, smoothed with a Gaussian kernel of $\sigma_z=0.02$ in order not to introduce spurious clustering along the line of sight.
 As we verified, the impact of this assumption is negligible.
-Due to the different density and redshift distributions in the North, North E2, North E3 and South fields, the extraction of random coordinates and redshifts is performed in each field separately.
-The final random catalogue, which is obtained by adding the random catalogues in the four fields, is constructed to be $50$ times larger than the selected cluster catalogue in order to minimise the impact of the shot noise.
-The redshift distribution of the random objects normalised to the number of the spectroscopic cluster sample is shown in Fig. \ref{fig:distr}.
+Due to the different density and redshift distributions in the north, north E2, north E3 and south fields, the extraction of random coordinates and redshifts is performed in each field separately.
+The final random catalog, which is obtained by adding the random catalogs in the four fields, is constructed to be $50$ times larger than the selected cluster catalog in order to minimize the impact of the shot noise.
+The redshift distribution of the random objects normalized to the number of the spectroscopic cluster sample is shown in Fig. \ref{fig:distr}.